Stockport Metropolitan Borough Council

 Stockport Metropolitan Borough Council (SMBC), also known as Stockport Council, is the local authority of the Metropolitan Borough of Stockport in Greater Manchester, England.
 It is a metropolitan borough council and provides the majority of local government services in the borough.
 The council has been a member of the Greater Manchester Combined Authority since 2011.

-The council has been under no overall control since 2011.
-Since 2022 it has been led by a Liberal Democrat minority administration.
+The council has been under Liberal Democrat majority control since 2026, with the party having previously run the council in a minority administration since 2022.
 The council meets at Stockport Town Hall and has additional offices in the adjoining Stopford House and Fred Perry House.